nanodeliverylab/nanodeliverylab.github.io/_team/LD.md

 <p align= "justify">

 Physicist by training, I approached to life and health siences just after graduating.
-My research activity mainly focuses on the computational aspects of the lab's studies on protein-nanomaterial interactions.  <br>
+My research activity mainly focuses on the computational aspects of the lab's studies on protein-nanomaterial interactions.
+I enjoy coding custom scripts for curve fitting, statistical data analysis, image processing and fantasy football projections. <br>

 I am currently working on the development of nanoparticle-enabled blood tests for the early detection of pancreatic cancer.  <br>